 The challenge requires a robot to perform certain types of janitorial tasks in a confined area of approximately 3m × 3m.
 The wash room will be covered by a ceiling or net at a height of about 3m.
 Since this is an indoor application, availability of GPS is not assured.
 Therefore, the solution should not use GPS.
-The wash basin counter of roughly 120cm60cm will be about 1 meter from the ground, and will be fixed to the wall.
-The wash basin will be roughly 50cm40cm, and will be about 10cm deep.
+The wash basin counter of roughly 120cm x 60cm will be about 1 meter from the ground, and will be fixed to the wall.
+The wash basin will be roughly 50cm x 40cm, and will be about 10cm deep.
 It will have a smooth shape and a distinct colour.
 However, it will be placed towards the left or right end of the counter and will not be centred.
 The washroom will have a single door and may have a couple of windows.
+The height of the entry door would be between 2 m and 2.5 m and width would be in the 80cm - 100 cm range.
 The walls may have some texture or designs painted on them.
 The wash room will have a commode.
 It may also have an additional trash can for use by the customers.
 However, it will be distinguishable from the dustbin that the robot will use.
+The height of the dustbin (used by the robot) would be approximately 50 cm and it will be able to hold around 30 litres of trash.
 The robot will be given an opportunity to scout the area inside and outside of the washroom (either manually or autonomously) for a limited time.
+A pneumatic cylinder or air actuator can be used with a maximum pressure limit of 600 KPA.
 The specific tasks that the robot should perform are listed below.

 The main tasks to be performed by the robot are the following:

-Entry through the door: The robot will start from a location outside of the washroom.
+Task 1: Entry through the door – The robot will start from a location outside of the washroom.
 The exact location will not be specified ahead of time.
 It can be different for each team and even for the same team, it can vary in each run.
 The robot needs to detect the door and enter through it.

-Drying the wash basin: The wash basin would have been sprayed with a sanitizing solution.
+Task 8: Drying the wash basin – The wash basin would have been sprayed with a sanitizing solution.
 The robot needs to dry it.

-Countertop cleaning with objects present: Do Task 5 with other objects on the counter (such as soap or tissue paper dispensers) without toppling them.
+Task 9: Countertop cleaning with objects present – Do Task 5 with other objects on the counter (such as soap or tissue paper dispensers) without toppling them.

 In general, the scoring will be based on the following considerations.
 A more detailed scoring system will be published in the coming weeks.

-Number of successfully completed tasks (partial weightage may be given for partial completion in some tasks)
+Number of successfully completed tasks (partial weightage may be given for partial completion of some tasks)

 Degree of integration of map creation activity (done by the robot versus separately loaded) (fully integrated solution will be given extra points)